tristanbatchler/tbat.me/_posts/2026-03-14-hiring-hundreds-of-bogosorts-to-calculate-pi.md

 our good friend bogosort is on the order of $$20 \cdot 20!$$, which comes out to 40 quintillion, or 40 billion billion (fun fact: this is roughly the number of configurations of the Rubik's cube).
-Let's be generous and suppose our CPU can perform 40 billion swaps per second (my best attempt at benchmarking this on a Ryzen 7 9700X was about 4 billion swaps per second, but let's be optimistic).
+Let's be generous and suppose our CPU can perform 40 billion swaps per second <small>(my best attempt at benchmarking this on a Ryzen 7 9700X was about 4 billion swaps per second, but let's be optimistic)</small>.
 This means that we'd be looking at 1 billion seconds, or 32 years, to sort a single list.
-And that's assuming we get the average case scenario, which is completely at the mercy of the random number generator.
-Hmm...maybe I could schedule this post to be published in time for Pi Day 2058?
+And that's assuming we get the average case scenario, which is completely at the mercy of the random number generator. <small>*Wait, would it be easier if I just call it a day and schedule this post for Pi Day 2058?*</small>

 No, let's see what happens if we choose $$n := 10$$ instead.
 Remember when I said $$n$$ should be "sufficiently large"?
 If you ask me, 10 is pretty